What do you feel when I say black cats, breaking a mirror, or the number thirteen? Do you deliberately avoid these things? Are you superstitious?

-These beliefs and assumptions have a soothing effect on our mind as engaging in superstitious behaviours gives us a sense of control.
+These beliefs and assumptions have a soothing effect on our minds as engaging in superstitious behaviors give us a sense of control.
 It also reduces anxiety about the unknown.

 Hence, your level of being superstitious may vary based on how stressed you are about a certain situation.
 According to an article published in the International Journal of Psychology and Behavioral Sciences, such irrational beliefs have evolved to give us “a false sense of having control over outer conditions” and to reduce stress and anxiety.
 Hence, these are mostly “prevalent in conditions of absence of confidence, insecurity, fear, and threat.”

 Perhaps this is the reason why these myths, beliefs, and old wives’ tales have survived for ages and have been passed down from generation to generation.

 Are you superstitious?
 Even if you’re not, there are several common superstitions you practice that you may not even realize.
 Here are some of the most popular ones that you need to check out: